Brain Pickings

 Focus on Focus: Rapt

-A few weeks ago, we came across Sam Anderson’s excellent New York Magazine article about the benefits of distraction.
-Sure, it took us a week to read — let’s face it, who has the luxury of single-task attention these days — but that was half the point.
+A few weeks ago, I came across Sam Anderson’s excellent New York Magazine article about the benefits of distraction.
+Sure, it took me a week to read — let’s face it, who has the luxury of single-task attention these days — but that was half the point.

 In it, Anderson cites an intriguing book by cancer-survivor-turned-behavioral-science-writer Winifred Gallagher.